red-green-coding/findclass-gradle-plugin/README.md

 ### resolveClass

 The plugin adds the task `resolveClass` that can tell you from which JAR a given Java class was loaded from.
-Use the option `--classname=<fqn>` to specify the full qualified classname.
+Use the option `--classname=<full_qualified_classname>` to specify the classname.
 The plugin will try to load the class using a Classloader, thus it will resolve the effective Class.

 `gradle resolveClass --classname=org.apache.commons.lang3.StringUtils`